Vilna Gaon: His attitude towards secular studies and philosophy

-In contrast to his view on natural sciences, he strongly opposed philosophy and its practitioners, as stated in the book "Even Shlomo" (a compilation of his writings) in chapter 11, section 4.
-He said:

-Blessed are those who distance themselves from those who engage in the study of divine, logical, and natural philosophy.
-They will merit, in the future, to the light of God (Isaiah 2:6).
+In contrast to his view on natural sciences, he strongly opposed philosophy and its practitioners, as stated in the Even Shlomo, a compilation of his writings, in chapter 11, section 4.
+"Blessed are those who distance themselves from those who engage in the study of divine, logical, and natural philosophy.
+They will merit, in the future, to the light of God (Isaiah 2:6)."